Forza Motorsport 3: Release

 A redeemable code was packaged with new copies of the game for a free DLC known as the "Motorsports Legends Car Pack", which includes 10 classic cars (such as the 1960 Chevrolet Corvette, 1964 Aston Martin DB5, the 1969 Dodge Charger Daytona, and the 1965 Shelby Daytona) and two extra tracks.
 A special Hyundai Genesis Coupe DLC pack was released for free on November 17, 2009, containing three versions of the car.
 The first paid downloadable content for Forza Motorsport 3 was made available on December 8, 2009.
 It is known as the "Hot Holidays" pack and includes the 2010 Ferrari 458 Italia and 2010 Nissan GTR SpecV.
 The Nürburgring GP Strecke was made available for download on February 9, 2010.
 On December 14, 2010, a "Community Choice Classics" pack was released for download.
 It includes the DeLorean, AMC Javelin, Chevrolet El Camino, De Tomaso Pantera, BMW 2002, and Ferrari 250.

-Three editions of Forza Motorsport 3 have been released: Standard and Limited Edition and a later Ultimate Collection.
+Three editions of Forza Motorsport 3 were released: a standard version, a Limited Edition, and an Ultimate Collection version.
 The Limited Edition consists of a Forza branded USB stick; a Forza branded key chain, a VIP Membership for use on the online Auction House and Community Storefront; an exclusive car pack of five cars; and a Forza Motorsport 3 theme for the Xbox 360 dashboard.
-In September 2009, Microsoft announced a special limited edition black Xbox 360 Elite console for Forza Motorsport 3.
-The unit includes a 250 GB hard drive, two black wireless controllers, a black wired headset, an Ethernet cable, a standard definition composite A/V cable, and the standard edition version of the game.
+In September 2009, Microsoft announced a special limited-edition black Xbox 360 Elite console for Forza Motorsport 3.
+The unit includes a 250 GB hard drive, two black wireless Xbox 360 controllers, a black wired headset, an Ethernet cable, a standard definition composite A/V cable, and a physical copy of the game in the standard version.
 In October, 2010, an Ultimate Collection version was released, which includes all DLC along with several new cars including the Plymouth 'Cuda, Jaguar D-Type, Lancia 037, and Porsche 550.
-Also included was an exclusive DLC pack titled "Stig’s Garage Car Pack" which included the Mercedes-Benz SLS AMG, the Koenigsegg CCX, and the Lexus LFA.
+Also included was an exclusive DLC pack titled "Stig's Garage Car Pack" which included the Mercedes-Benz SLS AMG, the Koenigsegg CCX, and the Lexus LFA.
 This pack was exclusive to the Ultimate Collection and angered many fans who had bought the game previously and were now excluded from having the new cars.
 In October 2013, all downloadable content was removed prior to the release of Forza Motorsport 5.